Skip to main content

 My first book Down By The Bay: San Francisco’s History Between The Tides (University of California Press) investigates how Native American, Mexican, and American societies used and changed a remarkable natural and urban space, the San Francisco Bay and Delta.

-I often work with schools and museums, including an effort to apply history, landscape architecture and ecological science to adapting to sea level rise in San Francisco Bay (with Susan Schwartzenberg, Fisher Bay Observatory, San Francisco Exploratorium, and Jane Wolff, University of Toronto).
+I worked with schools and museums, including an effort to apply history, landscape architecture and ecological science to adapting to sea level rise in San Francisco Bay (with Susan Schwartzenberg, Fisher Bay Observatory, San Francisco Exploratorium, and Jane Wolff, University of Toronto).

-I speak to community groups, schools and other institutions about what the humanities offer in facing climate change, how the past holds good ideas for adapting to present crises, and the role of agricultural history in shaping our present.
+I have spoken to community groups, schools and other institutions about what the humanities offer in facing climate change, how the past holds good ideas for adapting to present crises, and the role of agricultural history in shaping our present.

-Teaching: I teach modern U.S. history, environmental history, the history of American suburbs, U.S. agricultural history, historical methods, digital humanities, and advanced research and writing courses for undergraduate and graduate students, as well as special seminars like “1968: The Year Everything Changed,” and “1976: Looking Backward, Looking Forward.”
+Teaching: I teach modern U.S. history, environmental history, the history of American suburbs, U.S. agricultural history, historical methods, digital humanities, and advanced research and writing courses for undergraduate and graduate students, as well as special seminars like “1968: The Year Everything Changed.”
 I also teach outside History.
 I taught one of NC State’s core interdisciplinary courses, “Humans and the Environment,” as well as the senior capstone in Science, Technology & Society, and team-taught in genetic engineering and society.

 I am a recipient of the Lonnie and Carol Poole Award for excellence in teaching, the College of Humanities and Sciences teaching award and was named to the Academy of Outstanding Teachers at N.C.
 State University.